 Overland Park, KS 66013

-The area where the new visitors center will be located is currently open green space primarily used for a nearby service road.
-The additional building and gardens will expand visitor access to the property and natural beauty of the Arboretum.
+The area where the new visitors center is located was previously open green space primarily used for a nearby service road.
+The additional building and gardens expands visitor access to the property and natural beauty of the Arboretum.

 This Arts & Recreation Foundation of Overland Park video gives visitors an idea of what they will experience at the new visitor center.

 Inside the building is a gift shop, ticketing booth, classrooms, meeting spaces, offices and restrooms, all along a common corridor.
-To the south, there will be a cafe with space to host events and gatherings, facing out onto a terrace along the water and leading out into additional gardens.
+To the south, there is a cafe with space to host events and gatherings, facing out onto a terrace along the water and leading out into additional gardens.

 The existing facility will be remodeled to focus on environmental education opportunities for the community.